SHELTER: Increasing the security of the JiR during and after the programme

 Due to the large and professional network of the ECPMF, the issue is spread via different channels.
 The national and international media contacts available allow the JiR to publish his/her own journalistic stories about his/her situation.
 The JiR also gets access to expert talks or appearances at public events targeted at relevant stakeholders and the civil society.

 Although media attention can increase a sense of security, in some cases a journalist seeks out anonymity.
 If needed, the programme allows the JiR to live and work anonymously.
 This will be discussed on a case-to-case basis.
-Sensible data is treated confidentially in all cases.
+Sensitive data is treated confidentially in all cases.

 STRESS: Putting pressure on the JiR’s aggressors to respect media freedom and pluralism